Cattle raiding

-Cattle raiding is the act of stealing cattle.
-In Australia, such stealing is often referred to as duffing, and the perpetrator as a duffer.In other areas, especially in Queensland, the practice is known as poddy-dodging with the perpetrator known as a poddy-dodger.
+Cattle raiding is the act of stealing live cattle, often several or many at once.
+In Australia, such stealing is often referred to as duffing, and the perpetrator as a duffer.
+In other areas, especially in Queensland, the practice is known as poddy-dodging with the perpetrator known as a poddy-dodger.
 In North America, especially in the Wild West cowboy culture, cattle theft is dubbed rustling, while an individual who engages in it is a rustler.

 Historical cattle raiding

 The act of cattle-raiding is quite ancient, first attested over seven thousand years ago, and is one of the oldest-known aspects of Proto-Indo-European culture, being seen in inscriptions on artifacts such as the Norse Golden Horns of Gallehus and in works such as the Old Irish Táin Bó Cúailnge ("Cattle Raid of Cooley"), the paṇis of the Rigveda, the Mahabharata cattle raids and cattle rescues; and the Homeric Hymn to Hermes, who steals the cattle of Apollo.